Steven P. Wickstrom

 (32) “For the thing shall surely come to pass which he cried by the word of the Lord against the altar in Bethel and against all the houses of the high places which are in the cities of Samaria.”

-When the old prophet first met the man of God, he wanted him to stumble.
+When the old prophet first met the man of God, he wanted him to stumble and sin.
 He wanted the man of God to disobey.
 He was willing to lie and be the stumbling block that would cause the man of God to fall down.
 But look at his actions now.
 Now he buries the man of God in his own tomb.
 He requests to be buried alongside the man of God when it comes time.
 I think he may have realized that the man of God was the better man.
 His actions suggest to me that he regretted the role he played in the death of the man of God.

 (33) After this event Jeroboam did not return from his evil way, but again he made priests of the high places from among all the people; any who would; he ordained, to be priests of the high places.